sciencefidelity/experiments/random-color/README.md

 - Option to copy the colour code.
 - choose format of the displayed colour code.
 - Bring up colour picker to refine the colour.
+- Test contrast ratio and change text white or black in response.